Medial Tibial Plateau

 A medial tibial plateau fracture usually occurs due to trauma.
 This can include:

-- Falls – especially in elderly due to osteoporotic bone changes
+Falls: especially in the elderly due to osteoporotic bone changes

-- Sports-related injuries – usually occurs when the knee forcibly moves inward or outward with the planting of the foot.
+Sports-related injuries: usually occur when the knee forcibly moves inward or outward with the planting of the foot.

 What are the typical signs and symptoms of Medial Tibial Plateau Fracture?